emacsorphanage/helm-css-scss/README.md

 While you choosing any selector from selectors list up and down, synchronize your buffer's cursor position.
 You'll be like it.

 #### `helm-css-scss-insert-close-comment`

 Insert comment the next of a close brace.
 If each comment is already there, it will be overwritten.

+#### Configure variable

+In default, Helm popup window appears horizontally.
+If you'd like to split window vertically setting this as a t not nil.
+`(setq helm-css-scss-split-window-vertically nil)`

 In SCSS you can specify a nest depth value in advance:
 `(setq helm-css-scss-insert-close-comment-depth 2)`

-Or on the spot:

-`C-u 2 M-x helm-css-scss-insert-close-comment`

 ### Example config